 Instructions

-- Preheat your oven to 450 degrees F. Line a large rimmed baking sheet with high-heat-resistant parchment paper or nonstick foil.
+- Preheat the oven to 450°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper or nonstick foil.

-- In a large bowl, stir together the chopped cauliflower, onion, celery, and garlic.
-Toss with the melted butter, 1 teaspoon kosher salt, black pepper, thyme, and sage.
+- In a large bowl, combine the chopped cauliflower, onion, celery, and garlic.
+Toss with the melted butter, half the kosher salt, black pepper, thyme, and sage.

 - Spread the cauliflower mixture on the prepared baking sheet.
-Roast for 15 minutes.
+Roast it for 15 minutes.

 - Remove the pan from the oven.
 Add the chopped mushrooms, stirring them into the mixture.
-Sprinkle with the remaining teaspoon of salt and lightly spray with olive oil.
+Sprinkle the dish with the remaining salt and lightly spray it with olive oil.

 Notes